 Spencer is established as one of the most successful drivers in North American race car driving.
-He has been competing at the top level for over fifteen years, scoring wins in the American Le Mans series and the Grand-Am Rolex Series.
+He has been competing at the top level for over twenty years.
+Spencer scored wins in the American Le Mans series and the Grand-Am Rolex Series.
 He has two GT class wins at the prestigious Rolex 24 Hours at Daytona.

-Spencer drove with several teams over 2000-2005 and made a breakthrough in 2006 when he took unexpected victory at the 2006 Rolex 24 Hours at Daytona.
-Later that season he drove for the first time with Daytona Prototypes and ended the season joining TRG (The Racers Group), winning the season’s last race and helping teammates Andy Lally (who is vegan) and Mac Bunting in taking the 2006 Rolex GT drivers’ championship.
+Spencer drove with several teams over 2000-2005 and made a breakthrough in 2006.
+That was when he took unexpected victory at the 2006 Rolex 24 Hours at Daytona.
+Later that season he drove for the first time with Daytona Prototypes and ended the season joining The Racers Group.
+With TRG he won the season’s last race and helped teammates Andy Lally (vegan) and Mac Bunting in taking the 2006 Rolex GT drivers’ championship.

-Over the next years he drove with TRG to take another win in the Rolex 24 Hours at Daytona in 2011, a podium finish in the Mobil 1 Twelve Hours of Sebring among over a dozen victories.
+Over the next years he drove with TRG to take another win in the Rolex 24 Hours at Daytona in 2011.
+He took a podium finish in the Mobil 1 Twelve Hours of Sebring among over a dozen victories.
 He went on to race at the 24 Hours of Le Mans on four occasions.

 He also plays ice hockey, trains in Brazilian Jui Jitsu and runs 10 km races.